MattiaLancellotti/scripts/README.md

 guidelines (such as by Google's guideline).

 ### Dependencies
-As I've already pointed out most of these scripts are written in **GNU Bash** because I like writing in it.
-Don't worry scripts that don't need bash-isms are not bash only.
+As I've already pointed out most of these scripts are specifically written in **GNU Bash**, while some others can be executed by your */bin/sh* that in my case is **Dash**.
 Instead of just moving files around and creating complicated logic through scripts and makefiles I decided that a simple but powerful approach was the way to go, that's why you also need **stow** that links files around your file system.